SumonaDas/Excel-Automation-And-Data-Visualization-With-Python/README.md

 ⦁ Connecting to sqlite database
 ⦁ Creating cursor object
-⦁	Load data from .csv file using panda dataframe in database ⦁ CRUD operation on database
+⦁	Load data from .csv file using panda dataframe in database ⦁ CRUD operation on SQLite database
 ⦁	Create multiple new workbook from unique 'Country' list from datatable ⦁	Create worksheet Object
 ⦁	Define heading and heading style in Excel file